Quality System Procedure 142.1: Pedigreed Seed Crop Inspection

 In addition to confidential grower information, seed crop inspectors are responsible for maintaining confidential breeder information included in the descriptions of the varieties (DoV).
 The DoVs are provided solely for the purposes of seed crop inspection and variety verification, and must not be distributed.
 Information included in variety descriptions may be considered confidential business information by the owner of the variety.

-- comply with any conditions contained in their LSCI licence; and
+- comply with any conditions contained in their LSCI licence

 All seed crop inspectors are responsible for:

-- providing any rough inspection notes to their supervisor or ASCIS for retention; and
+- providing any rough inspection notes to their supervisor or ASCIS for retention

 The seed crop inspector should also maintain a professional decorum in their work, demonstrated by actions such as:

-- being prepared to show appropriate personal identification upon request; and
+- being prepared to show appropriate personal identification upon request

 A grower who wishes to produce a pedigreed seed crop must have the standing crop inspected by seed crop inspector.
 To do so, the grower must submit an application for seed crop inspection to the CSGA by the established deadline date.

-The seed grower must submit a field map into CSGA's SeedCert system.
-Maps are required for all fields and must include easily recognizable landmarks, adjacent crops and buildings, legal land descriptions, distance measurements and seeding dates.
+The seed grower must submit a field map in CSGA SeedCert.
+Maps are required for all fields and must include easily recognizable landmarks, adjacent crops and buildings, distance measurements, legal land descriptions and/or a legal physical address.
 Distances are given in either metric or imperial measurement, indicating units.
-Individual plots or plots within fields of Foundation status seed crops require detailed maps.
+Individual plots, staked plots or plots within seed crop fields require detailed maps.
 Maps are easily uploaded into CSGA SeedCert electronically.

 Growers are responsible for ensuring their crops are inspected prior to swathing or harvesting; swathed or cut crops cannot be inspected except under instruction from the CSGA.
 Roguing activities must be completed and isolation zones established prior to inspection.